Gunpla: Real Grade / RG (1/144)

-Master Grade / MG (1:100)
+Master Grade / MG (1/100)

 MG models were first introduced in the summer of 1995, designed and made to higher standards than most other models.
 These kits take longer to construct and are often more expensive than their lower-grade counterparts.
 More recent Master Grade plastic models typically feature a movable inner frame system which enables extensive movement and bending of joints, as well as including standing and seating miniature figures of the pilots of each Gundam model.

 Beginning in 2005 with the Zeta Gundam and Gundam Mk-II, Older MG Kits would be redesigned under the Ver.2.0 moniker with features such as improved articulation and a full inner frame.
-The RX-78-2 Gundam has had multiple MG iterations, including a Ver.1.5 that uses a mix of old and new parts, a Ver.2.0 that is more faithful to the original anime, a Ver.3.0 that is modeled after the life size statue similar to the Real Grade version, and a version based on its appearance in Gundam The Origin.
-There is also a Ver.Ka and Ver.OYW (One Year War).
+The RX-78-2 Gundam has had multiple MG iterations, including a Ver.1.5 that uses a mix of old and new parts, a Ver.2.0 that is more faithful to the original anime, a Ver.3.0 that is modeled after the life size statue similar to the Real Grade version, a version based on its appearance in Gundam The Origin, as well as a Ver.Ka and Ver.OYW (One Year War) version released to coincide with the video game of the same name.

 The Master Grade line is not Gundam exclusive as a few Master Grade offerings have come from mechas in Patlabor and Dunbine.
-Bandai also released a line featuring a series of character figures from Dragon Ball Z, Kamen Rider, and Tiger & Bunny under the name of MG Figurerise.
+Bandai also released a line featuring a series of character figures from Dragon Ball Z, Kamen Rider, and Tiger & Bunny under the name of MG Figure-rise.

+Ver.
+Ka

 In 2002, a new line of Master Grade kits subtitled "Ver.
-Ka" was released, which are Master Grades designed by mecha designer Hajime Katoki.
+Ka" was released, which are Master Grades (re)designed by mecha designer Hajime Katoki.
 Mobile suits chosen to become Ver.
 Ka kits are chosen by annual fan votes.
+Ver.
+Ka kits are known for their highly realistic and complex gimmicks and designs, as well as an abundance of decals.

+Extreme

-In 2020 a new line, Master Grade Extreme (abbreviated as MGEX) were redesigns of Master Grades that contained additional gimmicks called "Extreme Points".
+In 2020 a new line, Master Grade Extreme (abbreviated as MGEX), released as luxury-grade redesigns of Master Grades that contained additional gimmicks, called "Extreme Points", that exaggerate and amplify key appeals of the featured mobile suit.
 The first model kit of this line, the Unicorn Gundam Ver.
-Ka, contained an LED light strip that ran across the mobile suit.
-A second, the Strike Freedom released in November 2022 and uses metallic coated and plated parts for the inner frame.
+Ka, contained an LED light strip that ran across the mobile suit, changing colors between the normal Unicorn and Destroy Mode.
+The second, Strike Freedom Gundam, released in November 2022 and uses metallic coated and plated parts for the inner frame, as well as the highest amount of joint part interactivity.

-Real Grade / RG (1:144)

-In 2010, Real Grade (RG) was released to celebrate the 30th anniversary of Gunpla.
-Real Grade kits are differentiated from HG kits by a number of features previously found only in larger scale kits, including near perfect color accuracy without the use of color-correcting stickers, a full inner frame, high part counts, advanced articulation, and extensive decals.
-These kits have also been redesigned to appear more "realistic" by adding additional surface detail, color separation and mechanical detail.
-Most RG kits use a technology called the Advanced MS Joint, where the inner frame for the chest, arms, legs, and feet are prebuilt and fully articulated, requiring the other parts to be attached to it.
-Later RG kits have used the MS Joint more sparingly, limiting its use to accessories or specific limbs.